Last year more than 1,800 children came to the Synagogue in a total of 67 school or educational visits.

 To support this work, we have created a Teachers’ Resources page which can be found on the side menu of the Schools visit page

-If you are already planning a visit please review our Pre-Visit Information for Schools sheet.
+If you are already planning a visit please see our Pre-Visit Information for Schools sheet.
 You can download a PDF copy by clicking here (School visits) and saving it to your computer or device.